What Can Veiled Chameleons Eat?

 Veiled chameleons are a favorite pet for reptile lovers due to their character and unusual appearance; however, they can be difficult for beginners because of their advanced care needs.

 As insectivores, veiled chameleons require a diverse range of insects in their diet; it is vital to choose the right insects that will provide the correct nutrients which are essential to your chameleon's well-being.
 When selecting the right feeders for your pet, you need to take the ratio of protein and calcium contained in each insect, as they both play an essential role in helping your veiled chameleon to live long and healthy lives.
-As captive animals, it has been found that your chameleon can enjoy vegetables and plants as a small part of their diet, and it can help them to thrive.
-So we will also cover what vegetables and fruits can be safely offered to your chameleon.
+As captive animals, it has been found that your veiled chameleon can enjoy vegetables and plants as a small part of their diet, and it can help them to thrive.
+So we will also cover what greens and vegetables can be safely offered to your chameleon.
 First, we will cover what insects your veiled chameleon can eat.

 What Insects Can Veiled Chameleons Eat?